Andre Agassi: 1994–1995: Rise to the top

+1996–1997: Decline and fall to World No. 141

-1996 was a less successful year for Agassi, as he failed to reach any Grand Slam final.
+Agassi was less successful in 1996, as he failed to reach any Grand Slam final.
 He suffered two early-round losses to Chris Woodruff and Doug Flach at the French Open and Wimbledon, respectively, and lost to Chang in straight sets in the Australian and US Open semi-finals.
 At the time, Agassi blamed the Australian Open loss on the windy conditions, but later said in his biography that he had lost the match on purpose, as he did not want to play Boris Becker, whom he would have faced in that final.
 The high point for Agassi was winning the men's singles gold medal at the Olympic Games in Atlanta, beating Sergi Bruguera of Spain in the final.
 Agassi also successfully defended his singles titles in Cincinnati and Key Biscayne.
+He ended the year ranked 8.

-1997 was the low point of Agassi's career.
+The low point of Agassi's career came in 1997.
 His wrist injury resurfaced, and he played only 24 matches during the year.
-He later confessed that he started using crystal methamphetamine at that time, allegedly on the urging of a friend.
+Some years later he confessed that he used crystal methamphetamine during that time, allegedly on the urging of a friend.
 He failed an ATP drug test, but wrote a letter claiming the same friend had spiked a drink.
 The ATP dropped the failed drug test as a warning.
 In his autobiography, Agassi admitted that the letter was a lie.
 He quit the drug soon after.
 At this time Agassi was also in a failing marriage with actress, model, and socialite Brooke Shields and had lost interest in the game.
-He won no top-level titles, and his ranking sank to No. 141 on November 10, 1997, prompting many to believe that his run as one of the sport's premier competitors was over and he would never again win any significant championships.
+He won no top-level titles, and his ranking sank to No. 141 on November 10, 1997, prompting many to believe that his run as one of the sport's premier competitors was over and he would never again win any significant tournaments.